Introduction: why can’t IT be separated from security today?

 Types of threats: how do current risks differ from those of the past?

-Modern threats are characterised by a higher degree of automation, targeting and sophistication.
-The environment in which they operate has also changed significantly – attacks are often conducted through legitimate access channels (e.g. VPN logins, email access) rather than brute force.
+Modern threats are characterised by a higher level of automation, targeting and sophistication.
+The environment in which they operate has also changed significantly, with attacks often taking place through legitimate access channels rather than brute force.

 Key threats today include: